-- Applicants must be enrolled as a Medical Technology/Medical Laboratory Science (Clinical Laboratory Science) student at an affiliated school or have a Bachelor's of Science degree in chemical, physical, or biological science or medical technology, which includes the prerequisite chemistry, biology, and math coursework.
+- Applicants must be enrolled as a Medical Technology/Medical Laboratory Science (Clinical Laboratory Science) student at an affiliated school or have a Bachelor's of Science degree in chemical or biological science or medical technology/medical laboratory science, which includes the prerequisite chemistry, biology, and math coursework.

 - The Cleveland Clinic School of Medical Laboratory Science has formal affiliation agreements with a number of universities and colleges.
 View the list of affiliated institutions.

 - The applicant must have a minimum of 90 semester hours (135 quarter hours) of academic credit in a baccalaureate degree program from an accredited institution, including the following courses:

 - Chemistry: A minimum of 16 semester hours (24 quarter hours) acceptable toward a chemistry major is required.
 A course in organic chemistry or biochemistry must be included.
 Biochemistry is strongly recommended.

 - Biological Sciences: A minimum of 16 semester hours (24 quarter hours) acceptable toward a biology major is required.
 Microbiology and immunology must be included.
 Genetics and anatomy & physiology are strongly recommended.

 - Mathematics: One course in college mathematics is required.
 Remedial mathematics courses will not satisfy the mathematics requirement.
 A course in statistics is strongly recommended.

-- Before admission to the program, students must have completed all required pre-clinical courses and be eligible for a Bachelor's of Science degree in chemical, physical, or biological science or medical technology at the completion of the clinical program, or already have a Bachelor's of Science degree in chemical, physical, or biological science or medical technology.
+- Before admission to the program, students must have completed all required pre-clinical courses and be eligible for a Bachelor's of Science degree in chemical or biological science or medical technology at the completion of the clinical program, or already have a Bachelor's of Science degree in chemical or biological science or medical technology/medical laboratory science.

 - Degrees granted by foreign schools must be evaluated and judged to be equivalent of U.S. degrees.
 Refer to the Foreign Credentials section for further details.

 - All prerequisite coursework must be taken within seven (7) years of the class enrollment date.